 Normally the desire for conducting ER will not come from the community of the marginalised persons – they do not understand it and how it can help them.
 Thus, ER has to be stimulated and supported by outsiders.

-ER can only be a part of an on-going community-based programme.
-You cannot just go to a community and think of doing emancipatory research.
+ER can only be a part of an on-going community-based programme or activities.
+You cannot just go as an outsider to a community and think of doing emancipatory research.

 ER is conducted by the marginalised persons themselves, so if you are facilitating the ER process, be ready to give up control.
 Be willing to accept that people may decide to go into directions which you did not foresee or plan.